Hip Specialist – Loose Bodies

 What are loose bodies in the hip?

-Loose bodies in the hip refer to the small fragments and pieces of bone and articular cartilage that break off in the hip joint during and after a hip injury.
-These pieces can vary in size and shape and can cause different symptoms for different patients.
-Often times, individuals never experience symptoms at all.
-Loose bodies can also occur in the hip from basic wear and tear of the joint as seen in the process of arthritis and osteoarthritis.
+Loose bodies in the hip refer to the small fragments; pieces of bone and articular cartilage, that break off in the hip joint during and after a hip injury.
+These pieces can vary in size and shape and can cause different symptoms for individual patients.
+Oftentimes, individuals never experience symptoms at all.
+Loose bodies can also occur in the hip from basic wear-and-tear of the joint as seen in the process of arthritis and osteoarthritis.
 When a torn fragment is floating in the joint, patients will feel a sudden, sharp pain and mobility can be affected.
 This process is analogous to having a “pebble in one’s shoe.”
 Hip injuries such as impingement, subluxation and dislocation can cause loose bodies and hip pain.
-Dr. Benedict Nwachukwu, serving patients in Manhattan, New York City and the surrounding New York boroughs, specializes in treating loose bodies in the hip.
+Dr. Benedict Nwachukwu, orthopedic hip specialist, serving patients in Manhattan, New York City and the surrounding New York boroughs, specializes in treating loose bodies in the hip.

 What are the symptoms of loose bodies in the hip?